 Often there exists a fine line between science and madness.
 Discovering an answer to a compelling mystery can lead to brilliance and fame or to the loss of the thing that makes us human in the first place.
 Students will read both nonfiction and fiction that convey past narratives of science, jump off from discussions of specific scientific breakthroughs, and explore the implications for the future of science.
-We will use two creative authors, Amir Aczel and Umberto Eco, to explore this theme: namely, The Mystery of the Aleph and Foucault's Pendulum, but also we will read selected essays that enhance this exploration.
+We will use creative authors, Amir Aczel, H. G. Wells, Andy Weir, and Patrick Süskind to explore this theme, namely The Mystery of the Aleph, The Time Machine, The Martian, and Perfume: The Story of a Murderer.
+We will read selected essays that enhance this exploration.